mesos/logstash/README.md

 docker run -e ZK_URL=zk://123.0.0.12:5181/logstash mesos/logstash-scheduler
 ```

+Note that command-line arguments take precedence:
+if both a command-line argument and an environment variable are provided,
+the value of the command-line argument will be used.

+We recommend using command-line arguments for options which clash with common environment variables, e.g. `USER`.
+(FIXME: we should prefix environment variables to avoid this.)

 Here is the full list of configuration options:

 | Command-line argument            | Environment variable           | Default    | What it does                                                                                                               |